Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Humoral immunity is called that because it uses organic compounds called humors.

-I’m not even kidding… I don’t actually have a joke for this, you’d think I would as it’s super low hanging fruit, but no… you’re just going to have to adapt to it.
+I’m not even kidding… I don’t actually have a joke for this.
+You’d think I would, as it’s super low-hanging fruit, but no. You’re just going to have to adapt to it.

-But when we talk about what the FDA and CDC ask about for vaccines, they are primarily talking about neutralizing antibodies and those are part of the humoral system.
+But when we talk about what the FDA and CDC ask about for vaccines, they are primarily talking about neutralizing antibodies, and those are part of the humoral system.
 These are produced by B lymphocytes with the right memory response.

 While they do talk about T cells, there’s a lot of confusion about how they work…